psoumyasephali/networksecurity/README.md

 This project is about network security.
+It focuses on detecting and analyzing phishing data using machine learning techniques.